helen030/DataPortfolio/README.md

 # Minh Thu Do - Data Analysis Portfolio

 ## About
-Hi, I'm Thu!
-I am a final year student doing a Bachelor of Commerce and a Bachelor of Information Systems at The University of New South Wales, with a major in Business Analytics.
-I have experience in [...].
-I recently completed an internship at Aurecon Sydney as an Asset Management and Performance Consulting intern in April 2024.
+Hi, I'm Minh Thu and you can call me Helen!
+I am a final year student doing a Bachelor of Commerce and a Bachelor of Information Systems at The University of New South Wales, majoring in Business Analytics.
+During my studies, I have gained experience in using various tools and technologies to collect, transform, and analyse data to provide data-driven insights to businesses.
+I am proficient in R, Oracle SQL, Python, Excel, Power BI, and Tableau, and have a solid understanding of data analytics techniques such as data visualisation, data modelling, and dashboard building.
+I recently completed an internship at Aurecon Sydney as an Asset Management and Performance Consulting intern in May 2024.

-This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.
+In this portfolio, I have included a variety of projects that showcase my data analytics skills.
+You will find links to dashboards, reports, and coding components that demonstrate my ability to extract valuable insights from complex datasets and present them in a visually appealing way, making it easy for decision-makers to understand and take action.

 ## Education
 Bachelor of Commerce (Business Analytics) / Bachelor of Information Sytems